walles/loadviz/README.md

 - Profile the micro benchmarks and make the code faster
 - Make a desktop app
 - Make the desktop app show a menu bar icon
+- Update the menu bar icon at 10Hz with the system load